 Ensemble's repertoire includes music from early baroque till late classicism.
 In 2020 Ludus participated in the project "Being Ludwig Van" (part of Knechtsteden Festival), where it recorded "Grosse Fuge" by Beethoven.
 Apart from works by well-known baroque composers “Ludus Instrumentalis” also discovers and performs music of forgotten composers, for example russian court music of 18th century.
 Also in 2020 the ensemble played with world famous counter-tenor Valer Sabadus, performed among baroque repertoire also an arranged song of "Led Zeppelin".

 In 2021 will be released a CD of the ensemble with chamber music of J.G.Goldberg, famous pupil of J.S.Bach.
-Also this year the ensemble will perform in Cologne Philharmonic and in the "Forum Alte Musik" in Cologne.
+Also this year the ensemble will perform on MA Festival in Brugge and on "Forum Alte Musik" in Cologne.